 |Limited Liability Company||A limited liability company (LLC) combines parts of corporations and partnerships.
 Like a corporation, an LLC and the owners are separate legal entities.
 And like a partnership, the owners have shared tax liabilities.
 Taxes pass through to the personal income level, so the business is not double-taxed.||Depending on the way an LLC is set up, the company will file as a corporation, partnership or as part of an individual tax return.|

 Estimated Taxes: How to Pay and When

-In addition to income, self-employment and estimated taxes, you may be liable for employment and excise taxes.
-For more information on these taxes, check out the requirements the IRS outlines.
+In addition to income, self-employment and estimated taxes, you might be liable for employment and excise taxes.
+For more information on these taxes, check out the requirements the IRS outlines on its website.

 Capture Every Deduction You’re Legally Entitled To

-With their guidance, you’ll steer clear of suspect deductions that may draw the scrutiny of the IRS while claiming write-offs you might have missed.
-And the best part is, your accounting fees are tax deductible.
+With their guidance, you’ll steer clear of suspect deductions that could draw the scrutiny of the IRS while claiming write-offs you might have missed.
+And the best part is, your accounting fees are tax-deductible.

 Get Familiar with Lesser-Known Small Business Tax Deductions